officelifehq/docs/docs/documentation/manage/employee-management.md

 * If the employee had [the accountant role](/expenses/#who-can-manage-expenses), this role will automatically be removed.
 * [Current polls](/rate-your-manager) about the employee (if this employee was a manager) will be stopped immediately.
 * (S)He will still appear in the list of employees inside Adminland.
-* All content written by the employee will still be available for everyone to see (worklogs, answers to questions,…).
+* All content written by the employee will still be available for everyone to see (work logs, answers to questions,…).
 * The employee’s profile will still be accessible through direct links.
 :::